Dapp-Learning-DAO/Dapp-Learning/basic/02-web3js-transaction/README.md

 ```

 ### 2. Read private key from environment variables
-For security sake, the private key is not hard-coded, but it can be read as environment variables.
+For security’s sake, the private key is not hard-coded, but it can be read as environment variables.
 When run this task, the `dotenv` plugin will automatically read the configurations in the `.env` file and load them as environment variables, and then you can use the private key and other environment variables via `process.env`.
 ```js
 require("dotenv").config();
 const privatekey = process.env.PRIVATE_KEY;